SivikGosh/devices/README.md

     python manage.py upload_devices

-with data in "devices.py" file.
+with list of objects with name "data" in "devices.py" file on the app directory.

+## 2nd step

+Move comment columns to foreign model.
+Add manage command for moving data.

+    python manage.py move_comments